securiform88/mjpg-streamer/README.md

 mjpg-streamer
 =============

+This is a fork of a fork that removes anti-ddos checking.
+I ran into an issue that if I had more than one instance of the camera open on the same computer I would get a 403 error that would cause issues in Octoprint and Octolapse.

+The remaining readme is left intact from the original.

 This is a fork of http://sourceforge.net/projects/mjpg-streamer/ with added support for the Raspberry Pi camera via the input_raspicam plugin.

 mjpg-streamer is a command line application that copies JPEG frames from one